-From the mid 1980's we spend a period of about 5 years in extensive interaction amongst the leadership of our people, both black and white.
+From the mid 1980s we spent a period of about 5 years in extensive interaction amongst the leadership of our people, both black and white.
 We had extensive discussions, ourselves as ANC with business leaders, religious leaders, leaders of newspapers, with people from the universities, trade unions, traditional leaders to expose one another to one another's aspirations, hopes and fears and naturally to influence one another.

 It was a process of interaction during which we were looking at whether there were any possibilities for us as South Africans, some drawn from among the majority of oppressed and some from the minority oppressors, to see whether we could evolve a common view of the kind of South Africa that we needed.
 By the time negotiations began in 1990, this broad leadership had come to a common view of the kind of South Africa we wanted.

-One of the things that was agreed was that clearly we were going to require a democratic constitution which would enjoy the support of the people of South Africa.
-The immediately posed a problem because such a constitution needed to be drafted and adopted by a body truly representative of South Africa.
+One of the things that was agreed was that clearly we were going to require a democratic constitution which would enjoy the support of the people of South Africa .
+That immediately posed a problem because such a constitution needed to be drafted and adopted by a body truly representative of South Africa.